tjmckinley/MetaWards/_sources/tutorial/part03/01_iterators.rst.txt

 ---------------------

 ``metawards`` uses an ``iterator`` to iterate the model outbreak forward day by day.
-All of the iterators are in the :mod:`metawards.iterators` module.
+All of the iterators are in the :doc:`metawards.iterators <../../api/index_MetaWards_iterators>` module.
-The default iterator is :func:`~metawards.iterators.iterate_default`.
+The default iterator is :class:`~metawards.iterators.iterate_default`.

 An iterator applies a sequence of functions that advance the disease step by step through each day.
 These ``advance_functions`` control exactly